logo

 Are paralegals licensed?

-Paralegals can voluntarily become certified by organizations such as the National Association of Legal Assistants (NALA) or the National Federation of Paralegal Associations (NFPA), but in the US there is no status of “licensed paralegal” in the sense that an attorney can be a “licensed attorney.”
-However, in addition to voluntary certification, in some states paralegals are required to meet certain standards and become “certified” or “registered” at the state level.
-Pursuing voluntary certifications through these organizations can provide credentials that may increase paralegals’ value to their employers and their competitiveness in the job market by demonstrating professional competency and keeping up to date with changes in the law.
+In the US there is no equivalent of a “licensed paralegal” like there is for a “licensed attorney.”
+Some states require paralegals to meet certain standards and become certified or registered at the state level, but most states do not regulate the profession.
+In all states, paralegals can seek voluntary certification from organizations such as NALA or NFPA.
+Pursuing voluntary certifications through these organizations can enhance paralegals’ credentials, increasing their value to employers and competitiveness in the job market by demonstrating professional competency and staying up-to-date with legal developments.
 You can read more about state and voluntary national certification on our how to become a paralegal page.

 Do paralegals go to law school?

 No. Unlike lawyers, paralegals and legal assistants do not have to go to law school.
 Most paralegals, however, do seek degrees in the field.
-You can read more about degree options for paralegals on our degrees page.
+You can read more about degree options for paralegals on our paralegal degrees guide.

 Are paralegals in high demand?

-According to the BLS, the job outlook for paralegals is good.1 Compared to other occupations, employment of paralegals is projected to grow at a faster rate: 12% between the 10-year period spanning from 2020 to 2030.1
+According to the BLS, the job outlook for paralegals is below average.1 Compared to other occupations, employment of paralegals is projected to grow at a slower rate: 1% between 2023 to 2033, compared to 4% for other professions.1 Still, that amounts to about 37,300 average annual paralegal job openings over those 10 years.1

 References: